cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 .. highlight:: console

-You can now query the metrics that are emitted by the Flow and Service.
+You can now query the metrics that are emitted by the flow and service.
 If a particular metric has no value, it will return an empty array in the ``"series"`` of the results, such as::